-A difficult-to-measure yet vital aspect of the current situation is the emotional stress and fear associated with the threat of traps close to trails/beaches/roads.
-As indicated by local meetings and the survey, people do not take their dogs to their favorite places due to fear of encountering a trap.
-Another group affected is the bird hunters with bird dogs; these dogs are typically well-behaved and under strict voice command, yet there was a fatality on a highway pullout where an irresponsible trapper placed a trap 50 feet from the road.
+A difficult to measure yet extremely important aspect of the current situation is the emotional stress and fear associated with the threat of traps close to trails/beaches/roads.
+As indicated via local meetings and the survey, people simply do not go to their favorite places with their dogs for fear of a trap encounter.
+Another group affected are the bird hunters with bird dogs; these dogs are typically well behaved and under strict voice command yet there was a fatality on a highway pullout up north where an irresponsible trapper placed a trap 50 feet from the road.

 User groups and land uses are expanding and changing, and the need to change these regulations is overdue.
-The disproportionate number of recreational users to trappers is 99.6% v. .4% yet our public lands are almost 100% in favor of the subsistence users.
-ADF&G estimates only about 3,000 people trap currently.
-A balance of uses on public lands is required by USFS and by ANUCA when it does not significantly impact subsistence users.
+The disproportionate number of recreational users to trappers is 99.6% vs.4%, yet our public lands are almost 100% in favor of the subsistence users.
+A balance of uses on public lands is required by USFS and by ANLICA when it does not significantly impact subsistence users.
 As it stands, the regulated use favors trappers in accessibility and allocation.
-Excluding a minor amount of federal lands in Game Unit 7 for use by subsistence trappers would have a minimal effect on the subsistence trapping opportunities yet would resolve ongoing conflicts with the other user groups.
+Excluding a minor amount of federal lands in Game Unit 7 for use by subsistence trappers would have a minimal effect on the subsistence trapping opportunities, yet would resolve ongoing conflicts with the other user groups.